 Those who knew Martha well celebrated her as a true diva, enjoying her parties and distinctive fashion flair.
 Martha was the daughter of Doel Reed, who established the Department of Art of Oklahoma State University (Martha's alma mater), and whose prints and paintings may be found in collections of the Carnegie Institute, the Library of Congress, the Metropolitan Museum of Art, the New York Public Library, the Pennsylvania Academy of Fine Art, the Philadelphia Museum of Art, the Seattle Art Museum, La Biblioteque Nationale, and the Victoria and Albert.

 Upon her death, Martha donated her residence to Oklahoma State University; it was renamed Doel Reed Center for the Arts in honor of her father’s legacy.
 Today the center offers OSU art courses and serves as a residence and retreat for visiting artists to the High Road to Taos and Northern New Mexico.
+Link to Virtual Tour below.

 Georgia O’Keeffe: celebrated painter